-How to Share Text from Any Android App to a Notes App in Two Taps
+How to Save Selected Text to a Notes App on Android

 Quick Answer

-How do you save text from Chrome, WhatsApp, Gmail or any other Android app to a notes app in two taps?
+How do you save selected text to a notes app on Android without copy-paste?

 Why is copy-paste between apps such a pain on Android?

-You are reading an article in Chrome.
+You are reading an article in Chrome or another app.
 You see one paragraph worth saving.
-You long-press, tap Copy, switch to your notes app, wait for it to load, find the right note, paste, switch back.
-By the time you are reading again you have lost your place — and you will probably do the same dance three more times before the article is done.
+The usual path is copy, switch apps, wait for your notes app to load, paste, save, then switch back.
+By the time you are reading again you have lost your place.

 How does the Android share sheet work?

-The share sheet is the system menu that pops up when you tap a Share icon or choose Share from a long-press menu.
-Android lists every app that has registered itself as a share target for the type of content you are sharing — in this case, plain text.
+The share sheet is the system menu that appears when you tap a Share icon or choose Share from a long-press menu.
+Android lists apps that can handle the type of content being shared.
+For SnapTask, that means plain text.

-How do I share text from Chrome to SnapTask?
+How do I share selected text to SnapTask?

 2. Drag the handles to cover the paragraph or sentence you want